byiringiroaimefils/My-Protifolio/README.md

-This is my Profile more about me with React js and Tailwind css.
+This is my Profile more abouts me with React js and Tailwind css.